hrosseel/GPU-accelerated-auralization/README.md

-# GPU-Accelerated Interactive Acoustic Auralization
+# GPU-Accelerated Interactive Auralization of Highly Reverberant Spaces

 This repository contains the code for the paper "GPU-Accelerated Interactive Auralization of Highly Reverberant Spaces".